 What are the term dates?

-The College operates a three-term academic year.
+Imperial operates a three-term academic year.
 The Autumn term starts in the first week of October and lasts eleven weeks.
 Spring term starts in January after a three-week Christmas break and also lasts eleven weeks.
 The Summer term starts at the end of April and lasts for nine weeks after an Easter break.
+Full details can be found on the Imperial College London term dates web page.

-The first day of term is normally stated as a Saturday, as this is when students living in College halls of residence can move into their room.
+The first day of term is normally stated as a Saturday, as this is when students living in halls of residence can move into their room.
 The first day of teaching is usually the following Monday.

 Where would I live?